Synchronicity versus coincidence: Can we go beyond mere belief or skepticism?

 When we enjoy a walk in the woods, we can see trees, shrubs, a bird, and maybe a butterfly.
 But is there more, even though we are not aware of it?
 In our video, Daniëlle Langendijk gives Perspective Living a spiritual perspective on the occurrence of light orbs.
 Says Daniëlle, they are all around us.
 Our tip for watching this video: Don’t expect anything.
 Prepare to be amazed!

-When we reach ‘middle age,’ we not only fear decline in our minds and bodies, we expect it.
-We wait until our knees hurt and our memories fail us.
-While some of these things actually happen because of our age, can some happen because we expect them to?
-Can we age better if we expect better?
-In other words: can positive ageing help us?
+As we reach “middle age,” we don’t just dread the decline of our bodies and minds—we expect it.
+We wait for our knees to ache and our memories to fail us.
+While some of these things happen because we’re getting older, do some also happen because we expect them?
+And, more importantly, can we age better if we expect better?
+In other words, can positive ageing help us age more healthily?

 A dog is our best friend.
 But are we theirs?
 A professional perspective